Stuck In Your Vehicle During A Snowstorm? 13 Things You Need To Do To Survive!

 3. Keep an eye on the gas tank.
 This is winter and your gas tank should always be above half full, but sometimes that doesn’t happen.
 You should make sure you have enough gas to keep the car running and stay warm.

 12. Stay aware and be ready to defend yourself.
 While most people are well-meaning and want to help you, there are people who just like to prey on the helpless.
 While you are in a situation needing help, you are not helpless.
-Be ready to defend yourself against those who would do you harm and be weary of anyone you do not know.
+Be ready to defend yourself against those who would do you harm and be wary of anyone you do not know.
 Your life could depend on it.

 These are the main things you need to do to survive being stranded in your vehicle during a storm.
 Your top priorities to stay alive are to stay safe, warm, dry, and hydrated.
 You don’t know how long you will be stranded and you need to be ready for anything.
 As always, use your best judgment and common sense to stay alive!